Reillume/Factoid-Finder/README.md

 Local semantic search for PDF documents, designed for ease of use and compatibility.
 No GPU required.

-Tested with Python 3.12 on Windows 11.
+Currently under development.
+Basic testing completed with Python 3.13 on Ubuntu 26.04.

 ## Introduction